The gardens are open every day of the week (including Saturdays, Sundays, and Bank Holiday Mondays) from 2-6pm.

 Private guided tours are also available, mornings or afternoons: please e-mail us to arrange.

 Boldshaves will open on behalf of the National Garden Scheme and Kent Minds on Sunday, 5 July 2020.
+This event will be going ahead as planned.

 The garden at Boldshaves has been substantially redeveloped over the last 25 years and new features continue to evolve.